 EPRI U offers 380 online, classroom-based, and DVD courses encompassing power generation, power transmission and distribution, and nondestructive evaluation.
 It also incorporates EPRI’s Standardized Task Evaluation Program, which helps utilities identify and qualify workers by developing evaluations for more than 100 maintenance tasks in the nuclear industry.

-“People who register for EPRI U courses are often engineers who need training in specific areas such as turbines,” said McAndrews-Benavides.
+“People who register for EPRI U courses are often engineers who need training in specific areas such as turbines,” said McAndrew-Benavides.
 “EPRI U courses also can address the needs of workers seeking promotions or professional development hours.”

 EPRI U is built on the same principle as a college or university, in which professors teach students about their research and students provide feedback.
 “EPRI U brings the full-cycle university approach—problem, research, application, feedback, more research, application, and so on,” said Goodman.